romeesaa/cheetu-wins/README.md

 so i guess i did smth wrong huh because why is the enemy upside DOWN LMAOOOOO I NEED TO FIGURE HOW TO MAKE IT CORRECTO BEFORE I GO TO ZZZZ

 updated fixed the thingy but now my characters dont move

+15th september 2026 : i have absolutely no idea how to make the enemy work ugh its so confusing and taking sm time. my game isnt even that good